COINS OF INDIA, PAKISTAN, BANGLADESH, NEPAL & BHUTAN

 This

-three coin set includes all of the current Bangladesh coins issued for
+three coin set includes all of the recent Bangladesh coins issued for

 circulation: the 1, 2 and 5 Taka.
 All three coins